-- 3) Where streetscapes are inconsistent or less desirable (e.g. large areas of asphalt and surface parking, lack of street trees, reverse frontages, dominant garages, etc.), encourage more pedestrian-oriented design by employing the following: - Place buildings with entrances and front façades facing the street. - Locate primary parking to the rear of the site or underground. - Plant a continuous row of street trees adjacent the public sidewalk to create a continuous canopy. - 4) Preserve existing street trees and plant new ones to comply with the following specifications: - Space street trees evenly at approximately 8 metres (25 feet) intervals, depending on the length and width of the boulevard. - Provide a minimum area of 9 square metres (100 square feet), with a 1 metre (3 feet) depth of suitable soil, to ensure healthy tree growth. - Locate street trees in the public boulevard, offset a minimum 1 metre (3 feet) from the curb (and/or splash drip), to minimize damage from snow, salt and large vehicles.
-Place trees in a manner that does not obstruct regulatory traffic signs and lights. - Plant high branching deciduous trees to provide a canopy of shade in summer months, and allow sunlight to drench the sidewalk during colder months.
+- Site buildings to create continuous streetwalls and sense of enclosure (See 2.1: Building Mass and Height). - Provide windows, doors with glazing, porches and other features for visual interest and natural surveillance of the street.
+Avoid blank walls along street edges (See 4.1: Building Façade; and 4.2: Entrances). - 3) Where streetscapes are inconsistent or less desirable, e.g., large areas of asphalt and surface parking, lack of street trees, reverse frontages, dominant garages, etc., encourage more pedestrian-oriented design by employing the following: - Place buildings with entrances and front facades facing the street. - Locate primary parking to the rear of the site or underground. - Plant a continuous row of street trees adjacent the public sidewalk to create a continuous canopy. - 4) Preserve existing street trees and plant new ones to comply with the following specifications: - Space street trees evenly at approximately 8 metres (25 feet) intervals, depending on the length and width of the boulevard. - Provide a minimum area of 15 square metres (161.5 square feet), with a 1 metre (3 feet) depth of suitable soil, to ensure healthy tree growth.

-Continuous sidewalks, street trees, yearround landscaping, and porches enhance the appearance and safety of the street
+Fig. 26: Residential Streetscape-Continuous sidewalks, street trees, year-round landscaping, and porches enhance the appearance and safety of the street.